The 2100 Series from Sonicare is a slim handled brush that cleans the teeth well

 The 2100 Series comes in typical Sonicare packaging.
 It isn’t the most snazzy and eye-catching, but it fits in with the Philips theme and does the job it needs to.

 It sounds daft, but it is nice that the box actually shows the brush and highlights the key features about it, so you know what you are buying.
 Believe it or not, many brushes have very little information on the box about what is inside.
-This is fine if buying online, but not quite so good for the store shelves.
+This is fine if buying online, but not quite so good for the shop shelves.

 Philips is working to improve their sustainability globally.
 This is a good thing.
 For quite some time their packaging has been mainly paper based as opposed to lots of plastics and materials like polystyrene.